A Day Trip Guide to Mykines, the Faroe Islands’ Land of Maybe

 WHERE IS MYKINES

-Mykines is also technically split in two halves, Mykines and Mykineshólmur, separated by the narrow cleft of Holm Gjogv (Holm gorge).
+Mykines is also technically split into two halves, Mykines and Mykineshólmur, separated by the narrow cleft of Holm Gjogv (Holm Gorge).

 Today, a safe and sturdy metal and timber bridge spans that ravine, a development that’s proved indispensable for locals, who otherwise would have to navigate treacherous waters, or historically, make use of a treacherous chairlift contraption.

-There are two ways to get to Mykines, the first, a ferry, is the more usual route while the other, a helicopter ride, lends itself to a little more James Bond-esque adventure.
+There are three options for a visit to Mykines.
+A day tour is by far the easiest, while if you’re looking to do it independently, the ferry is the more usual route while the other, a helicopter ride, lends itself to a little more James Bond-esque adventure.

 HOW TO GET TO MYKINES BY FERRY